ohm-vishwa/Ethical-Hacking-Cheat-Sheet/Readme.md

 @2 → Channel no. of target

-### Open wireshark application to read captured data, captured in `fileName.cap`,
+ Open wireshark application to read captured data, captured in `test.cap`,
 ```
 wireshark
 ```
----
+&nbsp;
 ## DE-Authentication Attack
 <details>
-    <summary>why de-authentication attack ?</summary>
+    <summary>What is de-authentication attack ?</summary>
-it`s cool and amazing attack on your nearest routers  & devices, it uses { aireplay } package and takes MAC address of Router & Client and keep sending deauthentication packet to Router & Client as well, you can send really large no. of packets and keep client disconnect as you want.
+This attack allow us to disconnect any device, from any network, before connecting to any of these networks and without the need to know the password for the network.
+To do this, we're going to pretend to be the client that we want to disconnect, by changing our MAC address to the MAC address of that client, and tell the router that I want to disconnect from you.
+Then, we're going to pretend to be the router, again, by changing our MAC address to the router's MAC address and tell the client that you're requested to be disconnected, so I'm going to disconnect you.
+This will allow us to successfully disconnect, or de-authenticate any client from any network.
+Now, we're actually not going to do this manually, we're gonna use a tool called { aireplay-ng }to do that.
 </details>

 ```